Letting go – what is it?

 It's not big.
 Nothing dramatic.

-When we grow together with our experiences
+When we can grow together with our experiences

-It is an open space.
+It is an open place.

 A place where nothing needs to be rushed.